Table of Contents

 Asset division is a significant concern during a Manhattan divorce.
 New York follows the principles of equitable distribution, meaning that marital property is divided in a way that is fair but not necessarily equal.
 During mediation, spouses must disclose all assets, including real estate, investments, and personal property.

 Achieving an equitable distribution of marital assets necessitates a precise valuation of both marital property and any businesses owned by the spouses.
-This critical task often involves obtaining professional appraisals to assess the worth of real estate, business interests—which may require the expertise of forensic accountants or business valuation experts—and personal property including items like art, jewelry, or antiques.
-To ensure impartiality and fairness, mediators may assist in selecting neutral experts to conduct these valuations, which are generally based on the assets’ value at the time the divorce proceedings begin.
+This critical task often involves obtaining professional appraisals to assess the worth of real estate, business interests, which may require the assistance of forensic accountants or business valuation professionals, and personal property including items like art, jewelry, or antiques.
+To maintain impartiality and fairness, mediators may assist in selecting neutral professionals to conduct these valuations, which are generally based on the assets’ value at the time the divorce proceedings begin.

 Addressing Marital Debts and Separate Property